MUSIC AT NICHOLLS

 MUSIC (MUS 50.09)

 MUS 100.
 Recital.
 0-0-1.
 For Freshmen and Sophomores.
-Recital/concert attendance and observation to broaden student knowledge of muic.
+Recital/concert attendance and observation to broaden student knowledge of music.
 S or U assigned upon completion.
 Not for audit.
 Must be repeated for degree.
 (50.0903)

 MUS 101.
 Basic Piano.
 3-3-0.
-Beginning piano.
+Beginning piano course with group instruction focused on developing an introductory concept of reading music, playing the piano, and developing aural skills.
 Open to all students except music majors and minors.
 For credit only; no audit.

 MUS 109.
 English and Italian Diction.
 1-0-2.
 Instruction in speaking and singing in English and Italian.
 Examples drawn from musical terms, texts, libretti, and song.
 Restricted to music majors and minors only.
 Fa only.
 (50.0999)